 Divorce is characterized as the end of a marriage between two life partners lawfully.
 Adultery is the sexual intercourse between a person who has a spouse and someone else who isn’t the spouse of the individual who he/ she is having sexual intercourse with.
-For adultery to be the reason for a divorce, physical intercourse between two people has to occur.
-One of the two individuals is a piece of the marriage which will end by a divorce.
+For infidelity to be the reason for a divorce, physical intercourse between two people has to occur.
+One of the two individuals is a piece of the marriage which will end by divorce.
 Feelings alone can’t be a reason for divorce in the territory of Virginia.
 What constitutes a divorce in the state of Virginia is that the party requesting the divorce must demonstrate that physical sexual intercourse has occurred between the other party of the marriage and another person.

-This implies that the law requires confirmation or assertion from an outside source that a person’s accomplice in marriage committed adultery with another person.
+This implies that the law requires confirmation or assertion from an outside source that a person’s accomplice in marriage committed infidelity with another person.
 Virginia law additionally expresses that an eyewitness is not expected to demonstrate adultery as it could be demonstrated by other strict verification.
-A person’s life partner can demonstrate the other’s adultery by demonstrating his/her messages.
+A person’s life partner can demonstrate the other’s infidelity by demonstrating his/her messages.
 The law considers such verification a pivotal proof for the case.
-What constitutes a divorce in the state of Virginia is proof of high standards that could be acceptable by the court.
+What constitutes a divorce in the state of VA is proof of high standards that could be acceptable by the court.

-Various adultery cases are worked by utilizing an investigator to seek after the spouse under uncertainty and collect the sort of staggering evidence anticipated that would exhibit a case for adultery.
+Various adultery cases are worked by utilizing an investigator to seek after the spouse under uncertainty and collect the sort of staggering evidence anticipated that would exhibit a case for infidelity.
 Given the lifted desire for proof, and the help essential, showing adultery in Virginia can be to a great degree of troublesome.
 It will require an explicit kind of verification to overcome the influencing and clear evidence essential, and show not just that the spouse under uncertainty is having a nostalgic relationship with another, yet that the relationship has completed in sexual intercourse.
-This case would show how adultery is constituted in Virginia.
+This case would show how adultery is constituted in VA.

 In the state of Virginia, adultery is said to be a crime yet less serious than many others.
 Adultery in Virginia is a crime classified as a misdemeanor of class four.
-This kind of misdemeanor means that the offender or the party who committed adultery is awarded an offense with a punishment as a fine that may go up to but not exceed $250.
+This kind of misdemeanor means that the offender or the party who committed infidelity is awarded an offense with punishment as a fine that may go up to but not exceed $250.